-"And the herald proclaimed aloud, "You are commanded, O peoples, nations, and languages, that when you hear the sound of the horn, pipe, lyre, trigon, harp, bagpipe, and every kind of music, you are to fall down and worship the golden image that King Nebuchadnezzar has set up.' " (Daniel 3:4-5)
+"Then an herald cried aloud, To you it is commanded, O people, nations, and languages, that at what time ye hear the sound of the cornet, flute, harp, sackbut, psaltery, dulcimer, and all kinds of musick, ye fall down and worship the golden image that Nebuchadnezzar the king hath set up."
+(Daniel 3:4-5)

 King Nebuchadnezzar had set up a statue representing himself, and then he had commanded that everybody must worship the statue as if it were a god.
-This was an act of idolatry, and it was a direct violation of the very first commandment, which says: "I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.
-You shall have no other gods before me.
-You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is on the earth beneath. or that is in the water under the earth.
-You shall not bow down to them or serve them; for I the Lord your God am a jealous God, visiting the iniquity of the fathers on the children to the third and fourth generation of those who hate me, but showing steadfast love to thousands of those who love me and keep my commandments."
+This was an act of idolatry, and it was a direct violation of the very first commandment, which says: "I am the Lord thy God, which brought thee out of the land of Egypt, from the house of bondage.
+Thou shalt have none other gods before me.
+Thou shalt not make thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath. or that is in the waters beneath the earth: Thou shalt not bow down thyself unto them, nor serve them: for I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me, And shewing mercy unto thousands of them that love me and keep my commandments."
 (Deuteronomy 5:6-10)